praveena14-07/Git_Practice_PV/README.md

 # Git_Practice_PV
 This reporsitpry is for practicing git commands
-This for practice we created new line to check status and other things
+This for practice we created new line to check status and other things Adding second line for pull option directly on github